 NHS Tayside said it would not comment on the report as it is a “confidential matter between the individual doctor, their regulatory body and the individual who made the referral” to the GMC.

-How has the crisis escalated?
+How has the breast cancer scandal escalated?

 The breast oncology scandal has led to an exodus of staff and the associated reputational damage has made it difficult for NHS Tayside to recruit new consultants.